Architecture-Derived CBOMs for Cryptographic Migration: A Security-Aware Architecture Tradeoff Method: Proof of Concept

-\paragraph{\gls{caraf} example.} \Cref{tab:caraf-db-1} shows an excerpt of \gls{caraf} findings derived from \texttt{ADR-DB-1} in light of \texttt{QAS-DB-1} and the STRIDE rationale.
-The example focuses on migration-relevant aspects, not only on immediate correctness.
-It is important to note, that this excerpt of a \gls{caraf} record is illustrative and intends to demonstrate how architecture-derived artifacts populate the risk model, rather than to provide a calibrated risk estimate.
+\paragraph{\gls{caraf} example.} \Cref{tab:caraf-ot-opc-1} shows an excerpt of \gls{caraf} findings derived from \texttt{ADR-OT-OPC-1} in the light of \texttt{QAS-OT-OPC-1} and the STRIDE rationale.
+The example focuses on migration-relevant aspects, including the effort of adopting secure OPC~UA modes and handling legacy OPC~DA.
+It is important to note that this excerpt is illustrative and demonstrates how architecture-derived artifacts populate the risk model, rather than providing a calibrated risk estimate.

-The \gls{caraf} phases can be executed using artifacts already produced by \gls{satam}, without introducing additional analysis steps.
-STRIDE and \gls{sqas} provide threat and requirement inputs, \glspl{adr} capture cryptographic decisions, and \gls{caraf} consolidates these into migration-relevant risk indicators.
-The resulting assessments are integrated into the annotated \gls{cbom} to support migration planning.

-\subsection{Deriving the annotated \glsentryshort{cbom}}
+\subsection{Deriving the Annotated \glsentryshort{cbom}}